-In 1955, she started a written dialogue with the American artist, Georgia O’Keefe, moved to Seattle in 1957, and then relocated to New York to study at the Arts Students League.
+In 1955, she started a written dialogue with the American artist, Georgia O'Keeffe, moved to Seattle in 1957, and then relocated to New York to study at the Arts Students League.
 Kusama had her first exhibition at the Brata Gallery in 1959.
-Infinity Nets were an exciting piece that was novel in its minimalism, and avant-garde at a time in New York when Abstract Expressionism was the contemporary art form.
+Infinity Nets was an exciting exhibition that was novel in its minimalism, and avant-garde at a time in New York when Abstract Expressionism was the contemporary art form.

-Infinity Nets were an expression of infinite time, space and distance, which cannot be calculated.
-This concept evolved from the canvas to full-scale installations in 1963 with Infinity Mirror Rooms, where one’s body would become fragmented, and patterned onto the mirrored walls into endless infinity.
+The pieces of Infinity Nets were an expression of infinite time, space and distance.
+This concept evolved from the canvas to full-scale installations in 1963 with Infinity Mirror Rooms, where one’s body would become fragmented and patterned onto the mirrored walls.
 Her three dimensional work continued during the Venice Biennale in 1966, installing 1,500 mirrored spheres in the gardens outside the main pavilion.
-From 1967 to 1969, Kusama moved onto painting and covering people with polka dots, during her active involvement in anti-Vietnam war demonstrations.
+From 1967 to 1969, Kusama moved onto painting and covering people with polka dots, most prominently during her active involvement in anti-Vietnam war demonstrations.
 This led to her opening her own boutique in 1969.
-Her polka dots and repetition style grew rapidly and diversified in the 1960s.
+Her signature style of polka dots and repetition grew rapidly and diversified in the 1960s.

-After a series of illnesses, Kusama returned to Japan in 1973, and underwent treatment for depersonalisation syndrome.
-Upon her return to Japan, her creativity expanded further to include poetry and literary work too.
-In 1977 she admitted herself into a psychiatric hospital in Tokyo, and has continued to live there to this day.
+After a series of illnesses, Kusama returned to Japan in 1973, and underwent treatment for depersonalization syndrome.
+Upon her return to Japan, her creativity expanded further to include poetry and literary work.
+In 1977, she admitted herself into a psychiatric hospital in Tokyo and has continued to live there to this day.
 She has a studio in close proximity to the hospital so that she can continue to create.
-She has been a prolific artist over several decades, and has delved into a variety of themes to do with her syndrome, including Sex, Food Obsession, Longing for the Universe, Prisoner behind a Curtain of Depersonalisation, and Are There ends in the Universe?
+She has been a prolific artist over several decades and has delved into a variety of themes exploring her syndrome, including her Sex Obsession and Food Obsession series, Longing for the Universe, Accumulation Of The Corpses (Prisoners Surrounded by the Curtain of Depersonalisation) and End of the Universe.

-With Kusama, there is no difference between her as an artist and her art - both are intrinsically intertwined.
+Kusama's work and identity as an artist are intrinsically intertwined.
 We can often see her photographed together with her art.
-She has said, that if she did not have her art, she would have killed herself a long time ago.
+She has said that if she did not have her art, she would have killed herself a long time ago.
 Kusama has dedicated her whole life to disassembling her identity and freeing the self.
 In many of her pieces, we can see her in the continual process of obliterating herself.
 Her polka dots are not only universal signs of the outer world of earth and stars, but are also signs of the inner world of cells.
 Her work goes from the inner to the outer and back again, killing the ‘I’ so that we can be set free and unified with the universe.

 ‘Our earth is only one polka dot among a million stars in the cosmos.
 Polka dots are a way to infinity.
-When we obliterate nature and our bodies with polka dots, we become part of the unity of our environment’ - Kusama.
+When we obliterate nature and our bodies with polka dots, we become part of the unity of our environment.’